 7. Then, click on Next > in the New Inbound Rule Wizard window as shown.

 8. Now, select the radio button next to Allow the connection and click on Next > as depicted.

-9. Make sure Domain, Private, Public boxes are selected and click on Next > as shown.
+9. Make sure Domain, Private, and Public boxes are selected and click on Next > as shown.

 10. Finally, add a name to your new rule and click on Finish.

 All done!
 Check if you have fixed battle.net update get stuck issue or not.

 Also Read: Fix Avast Not Updating Virus Definitions

 Some incompatible antivirus programs installed in your computer will cause trigger the question, why battle.net updates get stuck.
 To avoid conflicts, you must ensure the security settings of your Windows 10 computer and check if they are stable or not.
 To find whether the antivirus suite is the reason for the update stuck on 0% issue, disable it once and try connecting to a network.

 Read our guide on How to Disable Antivirus Temporarily on Windows 10 and follow the instructions to disable your Antivirus program temporarily on your PC.

 If you have a fix for your problem after disabling the antivirus program on your computer, you are advised to uninstall the program completely from your PC.